Events Calendar

 Always a Late Spring

 Spring in Algonquin Park comes later than surrounding areas as a result of the Park's higher elevations.
-When snow and ice have left Toronto or Ottawa, Algonquin Park is often still very wintry.
+When snow and ice have left Toronto or Ottawa, conditions in Algonquin Park may still feel like winter.
+Check the current weather conditions in Algonquin Park.
 On average, ice on Algonquin's lakes remains until the last week of April or the first week of May.

 Moose Watching